Kitchen Ready Betty

 🔪Instructions

 I strive for all different sizes when smashing.
-As you can see from the pictures, some pieces are big and some are small.
 I like the crunch and texture variety that this offers!

 📖Variations